If You’re Sick You’re Stupid

 Be kind when this happens and imagine your harsh self-talk aimed at a child or your best friend.
 Would you say those words to them?
 Would you really say, “You’re so fucking stupid.
 What’s wrong with you?
 What an idiot mistake.
 I don’t know why you’re crying.”

 I wouldn’t dream of saying that to someone I care about – would you?
 So don’t do it to yourself.
 When you screw up, big or small, see yourself as a child (or maybe your child), then – it sounds silly, but – wrap your arms around yourself, or even just your hands on opposite arms, and squeeze.
 Hug yourself and speak to your body like it was that child, even just to say, It’s OK.
-Say, I love you, even, and erase stupid from your self-talk vocabulary.
+Say, I love you and erase stupid from your self-talk vocabulary.

 fionaforhealth